 What is the best all-in-one PT clinic software in 2026?

-The best platform is the one that natively delivers all eight core capabilities — EMR, scheduling, billing, patient engagement, intake, PROMs, BI, and kiosk — without add-on fees or third-party integrations for the essentials.
+The best platform is SPRY, the one that natively delivers all eight core capabilities — EMR, scheduling, billing, patient engagement, intake, PROMs, BI, and kiosk — without add-on fees or third-party integrations for the essentials.
 SPRY is built to deliver all eight natively in the base product.
 Raintree, Prompt, WebPT, and TheraOffice each have strengths in specific areas; we recommend running the six-test evaluation in this article against any vendor you're considering.

 What should all-in-one PT clinic software include?